 Tobacco use in the workplace has been studied repeatedly and found to negatively affect productivity at work, increase the amount of sick leave used and increase health care and life insurance costs.

 Tobacco use in the workplace leads to an increase of used sick leave and less productive time at work.

-- Life insurance costs for tobacco users are higher.
+- Life insurance costs for tobacco users are higher than non-users.